Nebukam/mkfont/docs/_sources/docs/views/foldout-details.md

 ## Decomposition

 The glyph decomposition is documented for a subset of glyphs within Unicode.
 If they exist for the selected character, you will be able to browse through them from here.
 > Note that you can use the {% include btn ico="link" %} of the {% include lk id='Glyph components' %} to quickly create a composite glyph from its known decomposition.
+> Alternatively, use {% include shortcut keys="Shift" %} + {% include btn ico="reset" %} to create a new glyph along with all of its dependencies, and bootstrap components structure in one swift click.
 {: .infos }

 ---